 Brexit and your life and property in Portugal

-In reality, nothing could be further from the truth.
-Brexit is not the end of your overseas property dreams.
+Why Brexit is not the end of your overseas property dreams

-It’s true that with the UK having left the European Union, some new rules will apply to British people moving to Portugal and other EU countries.
+With the UK having left the European Union, some new rules apply to British people moving to Portugal and other EU countries.

-However, the good news is that property buyers will be completely unaffected by Brexit.
-It is only if you are moving permanently that new rules will apply.
+The good news is that property buyers are completely unaffected by Brexit.
+It is only if you are moving permanently that new rules apply.

 1. The right to buy and own property

-You will continue to be able to buy and own property in Portugal after Brexit, just as before, even after the transition period.
+You are still able to buy and own property in Portugal after Brexit, just as before.
 Property ownership comes under Portuguese, not EU control.
-You will also be able to rent it out, just the same as an EU citizen.
+You can also still rent it out, just the same as an EU citizen.

 2. Access to health services

-After transition: The government says if you are resident by 31 December, you will have ‘life-long healthcare rights’, as long as you remain resident.
-It is likely that there will be further healthcare cooperation, but it remains to be announced.
+If you were resident by 31 December, you have ‘life-long healthcare rights’, as long as you remain resident.

 3. Right to residence